Edmonton (UK Parliament constituency): Boundaries

 1918–1950: The Urban District of Edmonton.

 1950–1974: The Municipal Borough of Edmonton.

 1974–1983: The London Borough of Enfield wards of Angel Road, Bush Hill South, Church Street, Craig Park, Jubilee, New Park, Pymmes, St Alphege, St Peter's, and Silver Street.

 1983–2010: The London Borough of Enfield wards of Angel Road, Craig Park, Huxley, Jubilee, Latymer, Raglan, St Alphege, St Mark's, St Peter's, Village, and Weir Hall.

-2010–present: The London Borough of Enfield wards of Bush Hill Park, Edmonton Green, Haselbury, Jubilee, Lower Edmonton, Ponders End, and Upper Edmonton.
+2010–2024: The London Borough of Enfield wards of Bush Hill Park, Edmonton Green, Haselbury, Jubilee, Lower Edmonton, Ponders End, and Upper Edmonton.

-Boundary review
+2007 boundary review

-Following its review of parliamentary representation in North London, the Boundary Commission for England made some changes to Edmonton.
+Following its review of parliamentary representation in North London, the Boundary Commission for England made some changes to Edmonton for the 2010 general election.
 Ponders End ward was transferred from the constituency of Enfield North to Edmonton.
 Part of Southbury ward was transferred to Enfield North.
 Parts of Grange ward, Palmers Green ward, and Bowes ward were transferred from Edmonton to Enfield, Southgate.
 Part of Bush Hill Park ward and a tiny part of Upper Edmonton ward were transferred from Enfield, Southgate to Edmonton.